 Festival events

-The full programme for the 2023 festival appears here in date order.
+This is the full programme for 2026 in date order.

-You can also home in on events that are particularly suited to children and families, Exhibitions, Workshops and Activities or Sporting/walking events or use our Calendar to see what’s on on a particular day.
+You are able to home in on events that are particularly suited to children and families, Music, Drama, Workshops and Activities or Sporting events or use our Calendar to see what’s on on a particular day.

 Festival Saturday